CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

     * -
       - 12:00-17:00
       - Project Development
-      - Breakout Session to work on your own projects
+      - Breakout Session to work on your project
-      - Creating your own website, docker containers, workflows alone or in small groups
+      - Examples: Design and launch your own website, Container
     * -
       - 17:00-17:30
       - Instructor Debrief